tonnykwon/blog/_bayesian/2019-01-10-Hierarchical-model-1.md

-In JAGS, we define a stochastic relation, the nodes that are defined in terms of a distribution.
+In JAGS, we define a stochastic relation, which is the nodes that are defined in terms of a distribution.
 So JAGS model looks like:

 ```
 model {